sgorgun/uml-design-basics/README.md

 ### 21. Optional Parameters and Named Arguments

-Create a new _SimpleClass15_ class in the [SimpleClass15.cs](UmlDesignBasics/SimpleClass15.cs) file, and copy instance properties and the constructor only from the _SimpleClass14_ class to the _SimpleClass15_ class.
+Create the new _SimpleClass15_ class in the [SimpleClass15.cs](UmlDesignBasics/SimpleClass15.cs) file, and copy instance properties and the constructor only from the _SimpleClass14_ class to the _SimpleClass15_ class.

 Class diagram 21. _SimpleClass15_ class.